mailpile/Mailpile/README.md

 bodies, they're too full of crap anyway.
 Adding terms narrows the search.

+You can paginate through results using `next` and `previous`.

+You can also search from the command line with `mailpile.py -s term`, but that will be a bit slower because the metadata index has to be loaded into RAM on each invocation.

+### Sorting the results ###

-The `order` commands lets you sort results.
+The `order` command lets you sort results.
 Available sort orders
 are: `index`, `random`, `date`, `from` and `subject`.
-Any order may be reversed by prefixing it with `reverse-`.
+Threading may be disabled by prefixing the order with `flat-`, and the order may be reversed by further prefixing it with `rev-`.
+Examples:

-You can paginate through results using `next` and `previous`.

-You can also search from the command line with `mailpile.py -s term`, but that will be a bit slower because the metadata index has to be loaded into RAM on each invocation.

-(One of the TODOs is to change the command-line invocation to be more shell-script friendly, which mostly would involve making the output format more regular and machine readable.)
+    mailpile> order rev-subject    # Reverse subject order ...
+    mailpile> order rev-flat-date  # Flat reverse date order ...
+    mailpile> order                # Default sort order
+    ...

+You can also change the default sort order by using the `order`
+setting:

+    mailpile> set order = rev-flat-date  # Change default order ...
+    mailpile> unset order                # Use program defaults ...

 ## A word on performance ##